Jeff Jaeger

-Jeff Todd Jaeger (born November 26, 1964) is a former American college and professional football player who was a placekicker in the National Football League (NFL) for twelve seasons during the 1980s and 1990s.
-Jaeger played college football for the University of Washington, and received All-American honors.
+Jeff Todd Jaeger (born November 26, 1964) is an American former professional football player who was a placekicker for 12 seasons in the National Football League (NFL) during the 1980s and 1990s.
+Jaeger played college football for the Washington Huskies, earning All-American honors.
 In the NFL, he played for the Cleveland Browns, Los Angeles/Oakland Raiders and Chicago Bears.

-Early years
+Early life

 Jaeger was born in Tacoma, Washington.
 He was a standout kicker for Kent-Meridian High School in Kent, Washington.
 Jaeger was not offered scholarships out of high school and chose to walk on the football team at the University of Washington.

 College career

 At Washington, Jaeger took over for outgoing All-American placekicker Chuck Nelson in 1983 and earned Honorable Mention in the AP's All-America team as a freshman.
 Jaeger would repeat as an AP honorable mention All-America selection in his sophomore season.
 Following Jaeger's junior year he was selected as a 2nd Team All-American by Football News.
-Following his senior season, in which the Huskies went 8-3-1, Jaeger was a consensus All-American, selected as a 1st Team All-American by both the AP and UPI.
+Following his senior season, in which the Huskies went 8–3–1, Jaeger was a consensus All-American, selected as a 1st Team All-American by both the AP and UPI.

 Jaeger is still the all-time Washington Husky scoring leader with 358 points.
 He held the NCAA record with 80 career field goals until it was broken in 2003 by Billy Bennett of Georgia (Jaeger finished with 21 more field goals than the second leading kicker in Husky history).
 In his senior season, Jaeger converted 17 of 21 field goal attempts, including six of seven of 40 yards or more, as well as converting 42 of 43 extra point tries.